 Professor of Anthropology

 Prior to his current project, Professor Meyers spent more than a dozen years directing archaeological work at Hacienda Tabi, a renowned plantation on Mexico’s Yucatan Peninsula.
-The research, which focused on the lives of Maya-descent laborers, was featured in Archaeology magazine.
-His account of the endeavor, Outside the Hacienda Walls, garnered the 2015 Felicia A. Holton Book Award from the Archaeological Institute of America.
+His research focused on understanding the lives of Maya-descent laborers who lived on the estate.
+His account of the endeavor, Outside the Hacienda Walls, garnered the 2015 Felicia Holton Book Award from the Archaeological Institute of America.

-Professor Meyers served as Chair of the Comparative Cultures Collegium from 2008-2013.
-The collegium is an academic division that oversees programs in six modern languages, Anthropology, Latin American Studies, International Business, and International Studies.
+Professor Meyers is a former Chair of the Comparative Cultures Collegium, a multidisciplinary department that oversees programs in the modern languages, Anthropology, Latin American Studies, International Business, and International Studies.

 - 2017 Prerevolutionary Henequen Landscapes of Northwestern Yucatán.
 In The Value of Things: Prehistoric to Contemporary Commodities in the Maya Region, edited by Jennifer Mathews and Thomas Guderjan, pp. 124-143.
 University of Arizona Press, Tucson.

 - 2015 Striking for Freedom: The 1831 Uprising at Golden Grove Plantation, Cat Island.
 International Journal of Bahamian Studies 21(1):74-90.

 - 2008 Houselot Refuse Disposal and Geochemistry at a Late 19th Century Hacienda Village in Yucatan, Mexico.
 Journal of Field Archaeology 33(4):371-388 [Allison Harvey ’09 and Sarah Levithol ‘08, coauthors].

 - 2005 Material Expressions of Social Inequality at a Porfirian Sugar Hacienda in Yucatán, Mexico.
 Historical Archaeology 39(4):112-137.